Knowlwood Road, Todmorden, Lancashire OL14 7PD

 · In science we will learn to distinguish between an object and the material it is made from.
 We will identify and name everyday materials, including wood, plastic, glass, metal, water, and rock and describe their simple physical properties.
 This will involve simple tests and various experiments.

 · In geography we will be researching the seven continents of the world and their connecting oceans.
-We will learn songs to help us remember them.
-We will also look at the seasons of different places in the world in relation to the equator.
+Then we will focus on the UK as our island home.

-· Our Enrichment topic for this term are learn a new skill and games.
+· Our Enrichment topic for this term are learn a new skill and STEM.

 -In maths we will start with multiplication and division.
 We will count in tens and make equal groups by sharing and grouping.
 We will also start doubling numbers.
 We then move on to number fractions, investigating halves and quarters.
 In geometry we will learn about position and direction and finally we will learn to measure money and time.